hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/changelog/7_8_0/upgrade.md

 ## Fulltext Search with _lastUpdated Filter

 Fulltext searches have been updated to support `_lastUpdated` search parameter.
 If you are using Advanced Hibernate Search indexing and wish to use the `_lastUpdated` search parameetr with this feature, a full reindex of your repository is required.

-# dQM

-* Total Denominator and Total Numerator extensions are no longer being used for scoring.
-Instead Numerator and Denominator will be used.
-* Support $evaluate-measure and $evaluate-measures queries with Organization subjects.
-Previously, this would result in an error.
-* Individual reports with multiple SDEs will no longer error out
-* Enforce validity of reportType parameter values.
-Only `subject`, `population`, `patient`, `patient-list`, and `subject-list` will be accepted, otherwise the request will fail validation.
-* Ensure many cases of user error that resulted in HTTP status code of 500 now results in 400 instead.

-# CareGaps

-* Ensure many cases of user error that resulted in HTTP status code of 500 now results in 400 instead.

-# CRMI

-* Support delete operation.